 - Palacio Torre Tagle (Note: The once marquis Torre Tagle Palace is nowadays home to Peru’s Ministry of Foreign Affairs, and even though entry is limited depending if they are hosting events, you may ask guards nicely to enter the ground floor and take some pictures).

 The chic, hip, and trendy beach town of Miraflores is the best and safest place to stay during your trip to Lima.
 It’s full of parks overviewing the pacific ocean, unique shops, and the best dinning restaurants in town.
-Here’s a list of the top attractions and things to do while staying in Miraflores:
+Here’s a list of the top attractions and top things to do in Miraflores:

 - The Malecón de Miraflores: This broadwalk is right next to a stunning cliff formation (known as Costa Verde) which provides a breathtaking view of the Pacific Ocean (specially at sunset!).
 The broadwalk is in fact a network of public parks full of flowers and grass areas that run for several miles, all the way to the corporate district of San Isidro.